linzheng1009/Sim_Portfolio/README.md

 * Guided by experienced Business Analyst to refrain from hard-coding.
 * Made reactive visualisations that react upon input changes.
 * Ensured simple yet visually pleasing UI for users' ease of navigating through the dashboard.

+# Project 3: Predictions on Life Expectancy in R
+* Similar to Project 1 except that it was done in R with different ML algorithms used and smaller data set.
+* Followed the data science workflow, CRISP-DM for the completion of the project.
+* Used RapidMiner in addition to R's ML packages to perform quick ML modelling on the data set.